eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

   or
 - with positional arguments, to instantiate a JavaScript `Array`.

-The example shows demonstrates both flavors:
+The example demonstrates both flavors:

     dynamic {
         dynamic obj = dynamic [ hello = "Hello, World"; count = 11; ];
         print(obj.hello);
         print(obj.count);
+        print(obj["hello"]);

         dynamic arr = dynamic [ 12, 13, 14 ];
         print(arr[0]);
-        print(arr[2]);
+        for (n in arr) {
+            print(n^2);
         }
+    }

+Notice how we've used the lookup operator `[]` to obtain elements of JavaScript arrays and objects, and `for` to iterate the elements of a JavaScript array.

-Note that a dynamic enumeration expression is _not_ considered to produce an instance of a Ceylon class, and the resulting value is not even considered an instance of Ceylon's `Object` type.
+Note also that a dynamic enumeration expression is _not_ considered to produce an instance of a Ceylon class, and that the resulting value is not even considered an instance of Ceylon's `Object`type.

 ## There's more ...